Smart Marketing on a Budget: 5 Proven Tips for Scaling Companies

 This approach ensures your marketing budget goes further by focusing only on your best opportunities.

 Start by cleaning up your profile and your company page.
-Then build authority by regularly posting thought leadership content, sharing industry news and engaging with your audience.
+Then build on that foundation:

-Acquiring a new customer is significantly more expensive than keeping an existing one.
+Acquiring a new customer costs far more than keeping an existing one.
+A Bain & Company Study found that a 5% increase in customer retention can increase profit by more than 25%.
 As your company scales, don’t overlook the importance of retention.

 Here are some low-cost ways to boost customer loyalty: